 Apart from this, checking your credit report helps keep track of your credit history for possible inaccuracies and fraud.
 By subscribing to CBS’s My Credit Monitor service, you will get alerts every time your identity is used for credit, thereby letting you make amendments if a particular transaction is not actually done by you.
 A good credit report and score also make you an attractive customer for lenders.
 You can expect competitive rates and quick service if your credit report is clean.

 Structure Of A CBS Credit Report:

-A standard CBC Credit Report comprises the following information:
+A standard CBS Credit Report comprises the following information:

-- Personal details: Name of the consumer, Date of birth, Gender, Nationality, Marital Status, Location (without complete address), National ID number and Passport number.
+- Personal details: Name of the consumer, Date of birth, Gender, Nationality, Marital Status, Postal Code and Addresses, National ID number and Passport number.

-- Credit summary: Earliest date when a loan was taken, Number of credit report requests made so far, Number of credit card and loan accounts held, Number of debt defaults, bankruptcy records, Number of entries into debt management programmes, ID theft cases, loan account history with date of opening and closure of the account, outstanding balances, payments made in the last 12 months, records of debt defaults, Debt Repayment Scheme records.
+- Credit summary: Earliest date when a loan was taken, Number of credit report requests made so far, Number of credit card and loan accounts held, Number of debt defaults, bankruptcy records, details of credit limits, Number of entries into debt management programmes, and ID theft cases.

 Updating the Credit Report:

 The credit reports are updated every time one of the CBS member institutions gives new data to the bureau.
 So if there is any financial information related to you in the data provided, your credit file will be updated.
 These updates primarily relate to payment of EMIs and credit card bills, any bankruptcy or DRS proceedings started against you, or closure or termination of your loan accounts.
 These updates are done daily, weekly or monthly, depending on the bank or financial institution.

 However, you need to remember that the credit history does not stay in your credit file forever.
 The following information will be available for a limited period of time: